 Given our results hold even without ad-hoc borrowing constraints or runs, our paper illustrates that a much broader class of financial crisis models are subject to sunspots.
-We also do not rely on the more traditional multiplicity-inducing assumptions, such as overlapping generations,6 non-convexities or externalities in technology,7 asymmetric/imperfect information,8 or multiple assets.9
+We also do not rely on the more traditional multiplicity-inducing assumptions, such as overlapping generations, non-convexities or externalities in technology, asymmetric/imperfect information, or multiple assets.
+10

 Our focus on fear and volatility as drivers of self-fulfilling fluctuations closely relates to the "self-fulfilling risk panics" of Bacchetta et al. (2012).
-Benhabib et al. (2020) obtain a similar type of fluctuation by examining economies with either collateral or liquidity constraints, rather than an OLG setup as in Bacchetta et al. (2012).
+Benhabib et al. (2020) obtain a similar type of fluctuation by examining economies with either collateral or liquidity constraints, rather than the OLG setup of Bacchetta et al. (2012).
 Although we do not rely on common multiplicity-inducing features like OLG or collateral constraints, we expound on the deeper connection to these papers in Section 1.4.